-I did something really amazing this weekend.
+A couple years ago, I joined my friends in their backyard to view the heavens through their telescope.
 I put my eye to a lens and gazed at a star millions of miles away from me.
-I saw the glow of a fire that burns 140,000 times hotter than our sun.
+I witnessed the glow of a fire that burns 140,000 times hotter than our sun.
 I viewed photons, or particles of light, that began traveling to my eyes 642 years ago (Betelgeuse, for those of you who are wondering).
-I stood in my friend’s backyard and beheld the majesty of God.

 So, the Ripkens decided to travel to nations where Christianity has grown in the midst of severe persecution in order to interview those who live out the Gospel in a dangerous climate every day.
 What they found in the stories of hundreds of saints in places like Russia, China, and the Middle East, was a faith that brought light to some of the darkest places on the planet.

 From prison cells, men and women sang.
 Where there was no Bible, youth memorized the entire Gospels.
 There were no worship wars: believers gathered together, mouthing the words of praise songs so that they might not be overheard and arrested.
 No worries about church running past noon: many of these believers gathered from midnight to 3 A.M. to avoid detection by authorities.

 And yet they were shining.

 These believers could have kept the truth to themselves and avoided persecution.
 But, no, they held out the word of life–shining like stars in the universe.
 They traveled many miles to meet together with other believers.
 And God performed miracles, signs, and wonders in their midst.

 I read of another star in my Bible: a Hebrew woman named Hadassah but given the Persian name Esther, which means “star.”
 She, too, could have kept quiet and not risked her life.
 But she knew that the lives of others were at stake.
 And so this “Star” laid it all on the line.
 She, too, held out the word of life, and declared, “If I perish, I perish.”